GSS At Work

 - GSS believes that non-punitive reporting and judgment-free presentation of factual data is the best way to establish standardized metrics.

-- Fairly measuring damage prevention performance is difficult, given the complexity of the damage prevention process but standardized measurements must be established and implemented, regardless of how difficult a task it may be.
+- Fairly measuring damage prevention performance is difficult, but standardized measurements must be established and implemented, regardless of how difficult a task it may be.

-- Continuous improvement to increase safety and the protection of buried assets is the shared responsibility of Owner/Operators, locators and excavators.
+- Increasing safety and improving the protection of buried assets is the shared responsibility of Owner/Operators, locators and excavators.

-- Gold Shovel Standard Communities are an innovative way for asset owners to partner and share the responsibility for improving beyond the status quo.
+- Gold Shovel Standard Communities are an innovative way for asset owners to partner and share the responsibility for improving.